Analysis | What You Need to Know About the Spreading Coronavirus

 1. What makes this virus so bad?

 It has been described as “insidious” because a large portion of infected people are well enough to go about their daily business, potentially spreading it to others.
 In two months, the number of confirmed cases and deaths surpassed those in the entire SARS epidemic.
-As of early February the apparent mortality rate was about 2%, lower than for SARS, but such numbers are unreliable in the early stages of an outbreak.
-Some disease modeling experts project there are likely anywhere from 75,000 to hundreds of thousands more actual infections, as accurate counts from overwhelmed areas -- especially Wuhan and the surrounding Hubei province -- are difficult to come by, partly due to a shortage of tests.
+As of early February the apparent mortality rate was about 2%, lower than the 9.5% rate for SARS.
+But such numbers are unreliable in the early stages of an outbreak.
+Some disease modeling experts project anywhere from 75,000 to hundreds of thousands of people are actually infected, most of whom won’t even know they have it.
+One study published Feb.
+10 estimated a mortality rate of 1% once all cases, including those with no or only mild symptoms, are counted.

-It’s genetically similar to the SARS virus but appears milder in terms of severity and fatality rate.
-With SARS, about 9% of reported cases died.
-A related virus, known as MERS-CoV, that’s been spreading since 2012, has led to death in 34% of the 2,499 cases recorded.
+It’s genetically similar to the SARS virus but appears milder in terms of illness and case fatality rate.
+Another related virus, known as MERS-CoV, that’s been spreading since 2012 has led to death in 34% of the 2,499 cases recorded.
 By contrast, an estimated 50 million people died in the 1918 influenza pandemic that had a case-fatality ratio of less than 5%, but infected up to a third of the world’s population.

-The virus emerged in early December in Wuhan, an industrial city of 11 million.
+The virus emerged in early December in Wuhan, an industrial city of 11 million and capital of Hubei province.
 Early attention focused on a seafood market where live animals were also sold, but about a third of the first 41 cases were found to have no link to it.
 The viral genome is even more closely related to several coronaviruses found in bats than it is to the SARS coronavirus.
 Diseases transmissible from animals to humans, sometimes referred to as “zoonoses,” comprise a large percentage of all newly identified infectious diseases.

 There is always concern when a new pathogen emerges in people because they typically lack immunity to it and there usually aren’t specific treatments or vaccines available.
 Novel coronaviruses, those not seen in humans before, represent a particular concern because they have been known to spark complicated outbreaks that have sickened thousands of people, like SARS did as it swept across the globe from southern China.